This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 The restored sailing barge 'Shamrock' is moored at the quay where you’ll also be able to treat yourself to a proper Cornish cream tea in the Edgcumbe tea-room.
 The Discovery Centre here tells the story of the Tamar Valley, offering a gateway to the wider estate and is just a short walk through the Morden valley to our sister property Cotehele Mill.

-Visit the ever-changing garden this spring to see what's in bloom and to pick up some tips for your own garden back home then climb aboard the Nancy Belle for a boat trip up the river Tamar.
-Visit the events page to discover what's on with us this spring.
+Come along for half-term fun 27-29 May, visit the ever-changing garden to see what's in bloom and to pick up some tips for your own garden back home then climb aboard the Nancy Belle for a boat trip up the river Tamar.
+Visit the events page to discover what's on for you and your family.